 With so many cultures, populations, and regulatory variability in Latin America (LATAM), pinning it down to a specific cultural or business practice can be a more sophisticated process than it is in other regions.
-It is an awe-inspiring mix of Native, African, and European ethnicities who inhabit a diverse expanse of geography that stretches from the southern part of North America through to the bottom of South America, even including the famously-remote Easter Island.
+For clinical trials, Latin America is a hotbed of ethnic diversity, with Native, African, and European ethnicities who inhabit a diverse expanse of geography that stretches from the southern part of North America through to the bottom of South America, even including the famously-remote Easter Island.
 Where kindness, respect, and modesty go a long way anywhere in the world, this could be equally said to be the norm in LATAM culture.
 Beyond precision translations in Spanish and Portuguese, understanding of cultural communication norms and local governance variability are crucial to success.

 “LATAM” has over 650 million people who speak predominantly two languages: Spanish (60%), and Portuguese (35%); the rest of whom speak an array of languages from French to Dutch to Mayan, Guarani, and more.
 While Argentina, Mexico, and Brazil have the highest concentration of clinical trials, Brazil is the clear leader with 43% of LATAM totals.
 Brazil’s clinical trial market is in fact so big that it sits solidly in Pfizer’s top 5 countries for patient inquiries – the others being Australia, USA, China, and Japan.
 Along with a pre-COVID projected average growth of 8.20% ($1.72B USD in 2019 to $2.55B USD in 2024), the LATAM Clinical Trials Market is a regional market to pay attention to even though it makes up only 6% of global clinical trials.